sazwinters/Custom-Game-Resolutions-Android/README.md

-# Custom Game Resolutions by Saz
+# Custom Game Resolutions by saz

 **Automatically apply custom downscale factors to hundreds of games – improve performance, reduce heat, and extend battery life on any Android 12+ device.**